thomasdenney/ObjectiveGumbo/README.md

 * Progress in line with Gumbo
 * Once Gumbo reaches final release port the majority of the code over to Objective-C or rewrite non-trivial parts using Cocoa classes (NSString, NSArray, NSDictionary, etc)
 * Add more jQuery like selection features

+##Contact
+If you are using ObjectiveGumbo in your projects or want to ask specific support questions feel free to email at programmingthomas [at] gmail [dot] com.